 Architecture & Chateaux

 The main Pilgrim route to Santiago de Compostela passes through Hagetmau and Saint-Sever and you can explore the Romanesque buildings in Saint-Sever, including the Abbey, Cloisters and the Convent of the Jacobins.
 Chateau d’Amou is well worth a visit, as is Le Chateau de Morlanne and Chateau Gaujacq, all within a 30-minute drive.
 The historic Chateau at Pau is also worth visiting as is Salies de Béarn and the bastide towns of Labastide d'Armagnac and Geaune with its 700 year history.

 Lakes & Swimming

 Locally there are a number of lakeside beaches, which are usually supervised during the summer months.
-Le Site de la Saucille at Mugron is 20 minutes drive; St Pierre-du-Mont is 30 minutes drive as is the Base de Loisir in Orthez with lake swimming, accrobranches (similar to Go Ape), walks and café / restaurant.
-Locally you can enjoy walks such as Lac d'Agès and Lacs d'Halco in Hagetmau, the latter also has pedalos, restaurant and hotel.
+Le Site de la Saucille at Mugron is 20 minutes drive; St Pierre-du-Mont is 30 minutes drive as is the Base de Loisir in Orthez with lake swimming, Aquazone water park with inflatables and slides, walks and café / restaurant.
+Locally you can enjoy walks around Lac d'Agès and Lacs d'Halco in Hagetmau, the latter also has pedalos, restaurant and hotel.
 Another pleasant walk in summer is the shaded Sentier des Meuniers along the river in Hagetmau.

 The Atlantic Coast provides a long stretch and great choice of beaches for surfing.
 Hossegor, Cap Breton, Anglet and Bidart are about 1 hour 15 minutes drive from Maison Pyron.
 There are also quieter beaches for surfing a little further north on the Atlantic coast such as Vieux Boucau, St Girons Plage and Contis Plage - all within 1 and a half hours drive from here.